rasheedmhd/llama/README.md

 ```
 for (var a = 1; a < 10; a = a + 1) {
     print a;
 }
 ```

 ## Functions

 ```
+// Functions that take arguments
 makeBreakfast(bacon, eggs, toast);

-// You can also call a function without passing anything to it.
+// Functions that do not toake arguments
 makeBreakfast();
 ```